And I passed by thee, and saw thee:

 “Any vow and any binding oath to afflict herself, her husband may establish, or her husband may make void.
 But if her husband says nothing to her from day to day, then he establishes all her vows, or all her pledges, that are upon her; he has established them, because he said nothing to her on the day that he heard of them.
 But if he makes them null and void after he has heard of them, then he shall bear her iniquity.”

 Torah scholar Jacob Milgrom informs us that the woman’s vow “to afflict herself” meant fasting and abstaining from sexual relations to ancient Jews.
 Judith may have made such a vow after her encounter with God.
-She never remarried at her young age after her husband died and left her childless, probably because of her close nuptial type of communion with God.
+She never remarried at a young age after her husband died and left her childless, probably because of her close nuptial type of communion with God.
 And the fact she never remarried presupposes that such a vow must have been permanent.
 Moses himself remained continent in his marriage for the rest of his life once God summoned him to lead the Israelites to the promised land, and so did the seventy elders abstain from their wives after they received the call to produce the Septuagint.
 Eldad and Medad did likewise after the spirit of prophecy came upon them, according to ancient Jewish tradition (Midrash Exodus Rabbah 19; 46.3; Sifre to Numbers 99 sect.
 11; Sifre Zutta 81-82, 203-204; Aboth Rabbi Nathan 9, 39; Tanchuman 111, 46; Tanchumah Zaw 13; 3 Petirot Moshe 72; Shabbath 87a; Pesachim 87b, Babylonian Talmud).
 Provisions such as these were made under Mosaic law.
 Vows like these which were taken by women were permissible since the command to propagate strictly applied to men under ordinary circumstances.

-If Joseph had agreed on having a chaste marriage with his wife Mary, it would be because he chose to honor her vow which was made before they had met, when she was a girl serving and residing in the Temple from an early age.
+If Joseph had agreed to have a chaste marriage with his wife Mary, it would be because he chose to honor her vow which was made before they had met, when she was a girl serving and residing in the Temple from an early age.
 Meanwhile, there was no statute that condemned a man for having sinned by honoring his intended wife’s vow.
 Nor was there any directive for him to abort the initial wedding ceremony upon hearing of the vow.
 Joseph did have the option to either cancel or go through with the Kiddushin after hearing of Mary’s vow.
 He would have sinned if he had first accepted the vow and then tried to nullify it after they were legally married.
 Mary would have sinned if she had sprung the news on Joseph after they became espoused or betrothed.
 Anyway, this provision in the Mosaic law does help explain how Mary and Joseph could have wed, albeit her vow of chastity in her personal covenant with God.

 But after he had considered this, an angel of the LORD